dubo-dubon-duponey/regander/REFERENCE.md

 REGANDER_LOG_LEVEL=warning
     Will typically only print out important messages.
-    Recommended for well tested production use, but will possibly be terse to debug.
+    Recommended for well tested production use, but will possibly be hard to debug.

 REGANDER_LOG_LEVEL=error
     Only fatal error conditions.